ProfessorChaswick/WinYahtzeeApp/README.md

 It's purpose is to hone my C# and GitHub skills.

 I need to redo the yahtzee bonus check in order to check for extra yahtzee after each roll.
+The above revision is complete.
+Break it if you can.